mmistakes/minimal-mistakes/_posts/2018-12-29-advanced-regression.md

 ---
-title: "Advanced Regression: LR< Ridge & LASSO"
+title: "Advanced Regression: LR, Ridge & LASSO"
 date: 2018-12-29
 excerpt: "Ordinary regressions is usually sufficient, but here we implement Ridge and LASSO regression to introduce the concept of regularization"
 tags: [regression, ridge, lasso, regularization]